From Here to Eternally

-From Here to Eternally is a 1979 studio album from Philly soul vocal group The Spinners, released on Atlantic Records.
+From Here to Eternally is a 1979 studio album from American Philly soul vocal group the Spinners, released on Atlantic Records.
 This album represents their last collaboration with producer Thom Bell and marks a decline in the critical and commercial success of the group.

 Recording and release

 The Spinners had a series of certified gold albums produced by Thom Bell for Atlantic Records in the 1970s.
 By 1977, vocalist Philippé Wynne had left the group for a solo career and to work in the music business, leading to a commercial decline for the group and a pair of less successful albums in 1977, followed by a greatest hits album to buoy their profile.
 After this album and a few songs on the soundtrack to Bell's film The Fish That Saved Pittsburgh, the group changed their sound to disco and enlisted a different producer for Dancin' and Lovin' later in 1979.